 | Total leverage/month | — | — | +€3,285 |

 The +€24 average cart is no trick.
 In Insta DM selling, the customer sees one product, writes, buys.
 In a shop, they see the product + 4 related ones.
-Mariam found that 38% of her shop purchases are 2-item carts.
+In a typical setup, around 30–40% of shop purchases are 2-item carts.

 Three Shopyai USPs Linktree, Beacons and Stan Store do not have

 Every order arrives as a push on your phone.
 No email pile, no DM ping-pong.
-Mariam sees "€89 — Sara K. — Hamburg" and can pack immediately or set a status.
+You see "€89 — Sara K. — Hamburg" and can pack immediately or set a status.
 The bot also works the other way: "Check stock pomegranate pendant" → answer in 2 seconds.

 Wahid in Toronto searches "گردنبند انار" — Linktree shows 0 results, Beacons 0, Stan Store 0.
 Shopyai shows the right product.
 Diaspora customers search in their mother tongue, not in German or English.
 Exactly the conversion you otherwise lose.